-I’m re-sharing this golden oldie recipe post and popping it on the homepage, as it’s one of my all-time most read recipes ever and is perfect for breakfasts, packed lunches or weekend treats.
+I’m re-sharing this golden oldie recipe post and popping it on the homepage as it’s one of my all-time most read recipes ever and is perfect for breakfasts, packed lunches or weekend treats.
 I love looking back at the cute pics of my sons when they were younger, too!

-Lots of you seem to love my fluffy gluten-free American pancakes and who could blame you?
-These ones are light, fluffy and delicious pancakes.
+Lots of you seem to love my fluffy gluten-free American pancakes and kindly message me to say you’ve found this recipe produces light, fluffy and delicious pancakes.
 Some of you have even commented that they taste better than the regular gluten ones.
-Truly.

 Look how much my kids love them!

-These light and airy wheat and gluten-free American style pancakes make for a long, lazy brunch although they are super quick to whip up and can be frozen too so you can enjoy them whenever.
+These light and airy wheat and gluten-free American style pancakes make for a long, lazy brunch although they’re also super quick to whip up on a morning, and can be frozen too so you can enjoy them whenever you feel like it.

 Here’s how to make them:

 - 135g/ 4¾oz gluten free plain flour (we like Doves Farm)

 - 2 tbsp honey (we like manuka honey)